 - For the spices, I use chili powder, cumin, and smoked paprika.
 The smoked paprika adds a hint of smokiness and depth of flavor, don’t skip it.
 You can find smoked paprika in the spice aisle at any grocery store.
 I always have a jar in our pantry.

-- Use your favorite brand of red enchilada sauce.
+- Use your favorite brand of red enchilada sauce or make homemade enchilada sauce.
 Stir half of the sauce into the skillet and add the corn tortilla strips and stir.
 Pour in the remaining enchilada sauce and stir until all of the tortilla strips are covered in sauce.
 Cook for 2 to 3 minutes or until sauce thickens a little.
 Add in 1 cup of the shredded cheese and stir until the cheese is melted in.
 Top with the remaining 1 cup of shredded cheese.

 - Place the skillet in a 450 degree F oven and cook for 5 minutes or until the cheese on top is melted.
 Remove from the oven and let the enchiladas sit for 5 minutes.